Watts-Energy/Watts.Azure/README.md

 When done, we invoke *StartBatch()* and wait for the batch to finish.

-**Watts.Azure** will monitor the job and print some information during the execution.
+Watts.Azure will monitor the job and print some information during the execution.
 Right now it only reports the current status
 (how many nodes are active, running or finished) in a flat list format.
 More are implemented, but not available through the Fluent API (feel free to create a pull request :-)).

-*If the job already exists* (e.g. because the application that started the job crashed) **Watts.Azure** will realize this and will simply start monitoring it.
+*If the job already exists* (e.g. because the application that started the job crashed) Watts.Azure will realize this and will simply start monitoring it.

 You can control a lot of different settings through the Fluent API.
-This will be documented elsewhere.
+This is documented in the Wiki.

 # Some more examples

-Here are a few examples, just to show you how **Watts.Azure** is used:
+Here are a few examples, just to show you how Watts.Azure is used:

 ## Example 1 (R code in Windows Server 2012 R2)
 The following runs some R code on a single node running Windows Server 2012 R2.